-Fall brings brightly-colored foliage, shorter days, colder weather, and the soul-warming Pumpkin Spice Latte.
+Fall brings brightly-colored foliage, shorter days, colder weather, and soul-warming Pumpkin Spice Latte.

 Travel Inspired Recipes: Pumpkin Spice Latte

 When a change of seasons leads to a temporary idleness in nature and some outdoor activities, even not such an avid coffee drinker like me reaches for a cup of the Pumpkin Spice Latte.
-It is warm, delicious, and aligns with the colors and mood of the autumn.
+It’s warm, delicious, and aligns with the colors and moods of the autumn.
 Clearly, the fall season is not the same without persimmons, Thanksgiving pies, and the divine Pumpkin Spice Latte.